coder/coder/docs/contributing/frontend.md

 ### E2E (end-to-end)

-Are useful to test complete flows like "Create a user", "Import template", etc.
+Are useful to test complete flows like "Create a user," "Import template," etc.
 For this one, we use [Playwright](https://playwright.dev/).
 If you only need to test if the page is being rendered correctly, you should probably consider using the **Visual Testing** approach.